0x1eef/bsdcontrol.rb/README.md

 **Rubygems.org**

-lock.rb can also be installed via rubygems.org.
+hbsdctl.rb can also be installed via rubygems.org.

     gem install hbsdctl.rb